-Statute: 80-10-201, 80-10-202, and 80-10-503, MCA Rule: ARM 4.12.601, et seq. and 4.12.701, et seq.
-Contact: DEPARTMENT OF AGRICULTURE Agricultural Sciences Division
+Rule: ARM 4.12.601, et seg. and 4.12.701, et seg.

 - A. All applications for fertilizer registration must include the name and address of the applicant; the brand, grade, and guaranteed analysis of the fertilizer; and other detailed information about each product as required by the MDA.
 Fertilizers or soil amendments that contain a waste or sewage sludge must be identified as such in the registration application.
 The application must also state the source of the waste and the level of metals in the final product.
 Registrations expire on December 31 of each year. - B. The application for a fertilizer distribution license must be on forms approved by the MDA.
 Licenses expire on December 31 of each year.